corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 26
 seconds](https://blog.kodewerx.org/2020/06/the-rust-compiler-isnt-slow-we-are.html).

-### Split Big Crates Into Smaller Ones With Workspaces
+### Split Big Crates Into Smaller Ones Using Workspaces

 Cargo has that neat feature called [workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html), which allow you to split one big crate into multiple smaller ones.
 This code-splitting is great for avoiding